 "It's no good having an orchestra with the ten best guitarists if I don't have a pianist," said former Real Madrid manager Manuel Pellegrini, voicing his frustrations at the challenge of building a squad at the Bernabéu.

 It’s an elegant metaphor, whether it’s describing a musical ensemble, a football team or a hi-fi system.
-In essence, building the perfect hi-fi system is about balance as much as individual quality.
-The whole should amount to more than, or at the very least equal, the sum of its parts.
+In essence, building the perfect hi-fi system is as much about balance as it is about individual quality.
+The components need to be good, of course, but just as crucially they need to work well together.
+Indeed, in the best hi-fi systems, the whole will amount to more than (or at the very least equal) the sum of its parts.

 But balance is one of those concepts that can be hard to define let alone achieve.
-While a lot of it boils down to trial and error, there are certain guidelines that will aid and, hopefully, ease your path to sonic enlightenment.
+While a lot of it boils down to trial and error, there are certain guidelines that will aid and, hopefully, ease your path to balance and consequent sonic enlightenment.

-Read on and we'll explain how to assemble the right components and build the perfect hi-fi...
+So let's get started.
+Here's how to go about assembling the right components and building the perfect hi-fi...

-If you play mostly vinyl, you’ll need to think about whether you want a turntable or stereo amplifier with an integrated phono stage, or will buy the latter separately – a standalone phono stage will ensure greater versatility when upgrading in the future.
+If you play mostly records, however, you will need to think about whether you want the necessary phono stage part of vinyl playback built into your turntable or your stereo amplifier, or if you plan to buy one separately instead – a standalone phono stage will ensure greater versatility when upgrading in the future, and often better sound.

-It’s probably worth making a checklist of the features you want – such as a headphone output or Bluetooth – and then prioritising the things you need most and those you can do without.
+It’s probably worth making a checklist of the features you want – such as a headphone output or Bluetooth if they're must-haves – and then prioritising the things you need most and those you can do without.
 That way, your money will go further.

-Start with a realistic budget – it'll help you spread your money more evenly.
-After all, there's no point buying your dream amplifier only to match it with a budget turntable (the flaws of which it’ll emphasise) and a pair of speakers you found by your neighbour’s bin.
+Starting with a realistic budget will help you spread your money more evenly.
+After all, there's no point buying your dream amplifier only to match it with a budget turntable (the flaws of which it will emphasise) and a pair of speakers you found by your neighbour’s bin.

 There’s more to building the perfect hi-fi system than simply buying components that retail at a similar price, of course, but budgeting properly ought to set you on the right path.